 Morrison-Valfre’s Foundations of Mental Health Care in Canada, 1e, 1st Edition

-Build a broad fundamental knowledge of Canadian mental health concepts and disorders!
+Help your students build a broad fundamental knowledge of Canadian mental health concepts and disorders!
 Morrison-Valfre’s Foundations of Mental Health Care in Canada uses an easy-to-read, multidisciplinary approach to describe current therapeutic interventions and treatments for mental health conditions.
 Ideal for nurses and other caregivers, this guide provides concise coverage of skills and principles, therapeutic skills, mental health problems throughout the lifecycle, and common psychological and psychosocial conditions.
 Included are topics such as new research, the latest mental health legislation, and new psychotropic drugs.
-Adapted for a Canadian audience by Boris Bard, Eric MacMullin, and Jacqueline Williamson, this resource enables you to provide effective therapy to clients with a wide range of maladaptive behaviours.
+Adapted for a Canadian audience, this resource prepares students to provide effective therapy to clients with a wide range of maladaptive behaviours.

 - Coverage of psychotropic medications emphasizes the latest in safe pharmaceutical treatment in mental health care.

 - Coverage of internet usage features emerging mental health issues surrounding use of the internet, highlighting related addictions and violence.

 - Updated DSM-5 diagnoses include the latest information on new mental health diagnoses recognized by the American Psychiatric Association.

 - Sample client care plans show how members of the health care team work collaboratively to meet client needs.

 - Case studies use realistic client situations to strengthen critical thinking and ensure that students consider psychosocial aspects of therapeutic care.

 - Critical Thinking boxes include practice scenarios with client issues as well as questions that stimulate more careful analysis.